xding78/Sharing/glossary_draft.rst

 **Encryption** |br|
 Encryption is the process of turning a clear-text message (plaintext) into a data stream (cipher-text), which looks like a meaningless and random sequence of bits. |br|
 *→ See also*: Decryption_, DAO_

-.. _Ether:

-**Ether** |br|
-is considered to be the native token of the Ethereum Blockchain.
-It is used to pay miner rewards and transaction fees on the network to execute the requested operations.
-Also, it acts as the fuel of the Ethereum ecosystem.

-.. _ERC20:

-**ERC20 Token Standard** |br|
-refers to the standard protocol, which is used in the Ethereum network to issue tokens.
-The “Ethereum Request for Comments” (ERC20) is used by ICOs to release the tokens and maintain the standards of trading assets.
-Also, dApps_ use the token to fuel its economy.

-.. _ERC721:

-**ERC721 Token Standard** |br| is a non-fungible Ethereum token standard.
-Non-fungible means that the token standard is used to present a unique digital asset, which cannot be interchanged.

-.. _ERC223:

-**ERC223 Token Standard** |br| is a token standard that has a focus on security and enables token transfers to act as ETH transactions, using event handling to prevent the loss of the tokens.
-Also, the standard is an improvement on the ERC20 critical bug.

 .. _Ethereum: